potassco/asprilo/docs/specification.md

 - provide a example instance and plan

-# Default Problem Domain (DEF)<a id="cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b"></a>
+# Domain A: The General Problem<a id="cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b"></a>

 ASPRILO's benchmark scenario is inspired by intra-logistics and warehouse automation systems based on multiple mobile robots and shelves.
 Its main goal is order fulfilment in a warehouse, i.e., order picking and sortation for a given set of product orders.
 Specifically, the warehouse floor is laid out as a 2-dimensional grid.
 Products are stored in shelves, each located in a single grid node.
 Mobile robots can move and navigate through the warehouse along the grid.
 Moreover, they can carry and relocate shelves, as well as bring them to picking stations to deliver products.
-Initially, all orders are known.
-An order is fulfilled if all its requested product units are delivered to a picking station.
+Customer orders are all provided at the start, each assigned to a picking station.
+An order is fulfilled if all its requested product units are delivered to its assigned picking station.
 The overall goal is hence to provide a plan in form of a sequence of sets of robot actions such that all orders will be filled.
-In other words, the plan should be based off a discrete time signal and each robot may perform a single action per time point, i.e., robots may act concurrently.
+In other words, the plan should be based off a discrete time signal and each robot may perform a single action per time point, i.e., robots generally act concurrently.
 In the following, we provide a more detailed overview of the *key components* of the problem.

 ## Warehouse Floor Layout<a id="cid-7e4e0e03-fa41-4809-8f83-b8e6a19986d7"></a>